 If you sell the shares within one year of the vesting date, the capital gain or capital loss will be subject to short-term taxation.
 Short-term income is taxed at your marginal tax rate.

-If you sell the shares more than one year from the vesting date, gain will likely be taxed at more favorable long-term capital gain rates.
+If you sell the shares more than one year from the vesting date, the gain will likely be taxed at more favorable long-term capital gain rates.
 Long-term capital gain rates may be taxed from 0% to 20%, depending on your total income.

 If you sell at a loss, you may be able to use some or all of the loss to offset other income, or carry the loss forward to future years.